tchitchek-lab/CellVizR/README.md

 -   **Type and format of data**: The cytometry data that can be analyzed and integrated with `CellVizR` are flow, mass or spectral cytometry data.
-The input files can be in standard cytometry format (FCS), txt format.
+The input files can be in standard cytometry format (FCS) or in txt format.
--   **Compensation**: Before starting an analysis with `CellVizR`, performing the compensation steps for flow cytometry and spectral data with conventional software (FlowJo, Kaluza, etc) is necessary.
+-   **Compensation**: Before starting an analysis with `CellVizR`, performing the compensation steps for flow cytometry and spectral data with conventional software (such as FlowJo, Kaluza, etc) is mandatory.
--   **Cleaning and gating**: It is recommended to remove debris, dead cells and doublets before the analysis.
-A pre-gating on a cell population of interest (e.g.lymphocytes, B cells, etc.) can be performed.
+-   **Cleaning and gating**: It is highly recommended to remove debris, dead cells and doublets before the analysis.
+A pre-gating on a cell population of interest (e.g.lymphocytes, B cells, etc.) can also be performed, which will help to drastically reduce the computation time.

-Single-cell transcriptomics data can be analyzed by `CellVizR`:
+Single-cell transcriptomics data can also be analyzed by `CellVizR`:

--   **Type and format of data**: The single-cell -omics data can be analyzed and integrated with `CellVizR` are scRNA-seq data.
+-   **Type and format of data**: Single-cell RNA sequencing (scRNA-Seq) can also be analyzed and integrated with `CellVizR`.
 The input files can be in standard MTX file format.
--   **Cleaning**: Before starting an analysis with `CellVizR`, performing the preprocesing steps for cell count quantification and spectral data with conventional software (CellRanger) is necessary.
+-   **Cleaning**: Before starting an analysis with `CellVizR`, performing the preprocesing steps for cell count quantification and spectral data with conventional software (CellRanger) is mandatory.

 # 2. Quick start